-Walkthrough: Configure Azure (SAS) for integration with Customer Engagement apps
+Walkthrough: Configure Azure (SAS) for integration with Customer Engagement (on-premises)

-This walkthrough guides you through configuring the Azure Service Bus issuer, scope, and rules to allow a listener application to read the Dynamics 365 for Customer Engagement Customer Engagement messages posted to the Azure Service Bus.
+This walkthrough guides you through configuring the Azure Service Bus issuer, scope, and rules to allow a listener application to read the Dynamics 365 Customer Engagement (on-premises) messages posted to the Azure Service Bus.

-This walkthrough applies to any Dynamics 365 for Customer Engagement deployment when using SAS authorization for Customer Engagement-Azure messaging.
+This walkthrough applies to any Dynamics 365 Customer Engagement (on-premises) deployment when using SAS authorization for Customer Engagement-Azure messaging.
 For more information aboutAzure Service Bus authorization see Service Bus authentication and authorization.

 You must use the Plug-in Registration Tool.
 To download the plug-in registration tool, see Download tools from NuGet.